-We administer the Victorian Energy Upgrades (VEU) program in accordance with a number of pieces of legislation.
+We administer and regulate the Victorian Energy Upgrades (VEU) program in accordance with the Victorian Energy Efficiency Target Act 2007.

 VEU program legislation

-We administer the Victorian Energy Upgrades program in accordance with:
+We administer and regulate the Victorian Energy Upgrades program under these legislative instruments:

-- the Victorian Energy Efficiency Target Act 2007
+- Victorian Energy Efficiency Target Act 2007 (VEET Act)

-- the Victorian Energy Efficiency Target Regulations 2018
+- Victorian Energy Efficiency Target Regulations 2018 (VEET regulations)

-- the Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017
+- Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017 (PBA regulations)

-- the Measurement and Verification in Victorian Energy Upgrades - Specifications
+- Measurement and Verification in Victorian Energy Upgrades - Specifications

-- the Benchmark Rating in Victorian Energy Upgrades - Specifications
+- Benchmark Rating in Victorian Energy Upgrades - Specifications

 - reduce greenhouse gas emissions